MrKeyz0711/OffBeats/README.md

 ⏯️ Full playback controls— play, pause, skip, loop
 📦 One-click import & export as a ZIP
-📱 Installable on iPhone and Android as a home screen app
+📱 Installable on iPhone and Android as a home screen app NEW!
+Shuffe mode; Just toggle on and your library will shuffle whenever you press "previous" or "forward."
+NEW!
+Playlists; Make your own playlists for any event!
+NEW!
+Album covers.
+When adding a new song to your playlist, you can add an album cover!

 **🔒 No Accounts.
 No Logins.
 No Servers.**